Which course is right for you? Look at our poster below:

 Update: January courses listing

 All courses link through to their Eventbrite listing and registration.
-Registration is from Boxing Day, Wednesday 26th December 9am.
+Registration is open for the following courses:

 Free courses to help you start Running